-The conditions and effect of the CPS termination shall be communicated via the PublicCA website and repository.
-This communication shall emphasize which provisions survive CPS termination.
-At the minimum, the responsibilities related to protecting confidential information shall survive CPS termination.
+CHT will communicate the conditions and effect of this CPS's termination via the PublicCA website and repository.
+The communication will specify which provisions survive termination.
+At a minimum, responsibilities related to protecting confidential information will survive termination.

 9.11 Individual Notices and Communications with Participants